1928–29 Swiss Cup: Preamble

 In Switzerland, after the end of the first world war, the 1920s saw a rapid rise in the popularity of top-level football and also a decade of rapid growth in grassroots football and many new football clubs were formed.
 By the mid-1920s, every larger Swiss town had a football pitch and its own football club.
 Top level organised football also experienced a boom and the larger already existing clubs were also expanding and growing.
 Between 1922 and 1930, twelve new football stadiums were built, each with a capacity of over 10,000 spectators.
 Furthermore, semi- and fully professional football players began to emerge and transfer fees started to become a reality.

 The structure of the Swiss championships provided a top-tier Serie A with 27 teams (3 groups of 9 clubs) and a second-tier Promotion Series with 54 teams divided into 8 groups (4 groups of 8 teams, 1 group with 7 and 1 group with nine teams).
 From the third-tier the football system was arranged in the regional leagues, named Serie B, C and D. However, the Swiss league system was suffering a crisis and this would expand further during the following years.
 There were continuous disagreements between smaller and larger clubs.
-These were mainly concerning promotion/relegation proceedures which included play-offs between lower-tier group winners and upp-tier group losers.
+These were mainly concerning promotion/relegation procedures which included play-offs between lower-tier group winners and upp-tier group losers.
 Not only that, but also due to the expanding professionalism, because the larger clubs would contest for the better players by offering them a wage.